 View Record: By clicking the red button labeled View Record, the user is able to view the record of the specific student.

 Delete: By clicking the red button labeled View Record, permanently delete the information of the student from the database

+Delete: By clicking the red button labeled Delete, this student’s information will be permanently deleted from the database.
+WARNING: this CANNOT be undone.

 The user also has the ability to sort specific students: